Is this a free school? Yes. Free schools are independent, state-funded schools. They have the same legal status as academies.

 Will Derby Cathedral School be inspected by Ofsted?
 Yes.
 The school will be subject to inspection in the same way as other maintained schools and academies.
 All new schools are inspected by Ofsted before they open.
 The school will also be subject to a SIAMS (Statutory Inspection of Anglican and Methodist Schools) inspection.

 How can I apply for a place?
-Full details of the admissions procedure will be published on our website.
+Full details of the admissions procedure are published on our website.
+Please complete your application for a Year 7 place at Derby Cathedral School before 31st December 2017 online.

 How can I be kept updated with the school’s progress?
 Please complete the short form.